Published on

 Possible solutions:

 • Stand on the shoulder of giants: When exploring something that is completely unknown, sit close to someone who already knows it.
+But please don't overdo this.
+You should respect other's and try to learn how to dive deep on your own.

 • Have an accountability buddy: Try pair programming with someone.